abetrack3/scraperFor_UK.GOV/README.md

-# UK Prime Minister Speech Scraper
+# UK Prime Minister Speech Repository Crawler

 A simple automation to create dataset consisting of UK Prime Minister speeches.
 Speeches are collected from the official site: [GOV.UK](https://gov.uk)